 It was a surprise to be offered a subtitled showing of Trainspotting 2.
-I’ve heard of this in the U.S. or even England but this was here in Scotland.
+I’ve heard of this in the U.S. or even England but I was home, in Scotland.
 I am a huge defender of watching subtitled films, but when I do understand what is being said, then I too resent subtitles.
-I find it almost impossible not to follow the writing below, even though I don’t need them, so I get distracted, end up comparing them to the speech as I go, and so on.
-I also dislike how the full effect of a line can be lost as you’ve read it before it is properly delivered by the actor.
+It’s almost impossible not to follow the writing below, even though I don’t need them, so they are distracting, I compare them to the speech as I go, and so on.
+The full effect of a line can be lost too, as you’ve read it before it is delivered by the actor.

 When he was learning to read, my son started watching all TV with the subtitles on, and he often still does, out of habit.
 It seems to have helped him somehow with language.
 It reminds me of a friend who said he learned English and Spanish simultaneously, living in the UK with Spaniards, all watching loads of TV, subtitles on.

-Language learning can be reinforced and complemented in all sorts of ways if you approach it creatively, and TV, film and subtitles are actually an invaluable way to acquire new vocabulary, reinforce existing knowledge and just tune your ear to the native environment of your language.
+Language learning can be reinforced and complemented in all sorts of ways if you approach it creatively, and TV, film and subtitles are an invaluable way to acquire new vocabulary, reinforce existing knowledge and just tune your ear to the native environment of your language.
 For a translator not living in their source language countries, like me, it can even be a vital factor in keeping up to date.
 The internet makes this much easier than before and we can read papers, journals, magazines, blogs and all manner of things online, as well as access TV, film, radio programmes, podcasts and so on, in almost any languages we want to.